Countries and regions

 While Pakistan's economy holds considerable potential, high costs of doing business, complex regulation and infrastructure bottlenecks all have a detrimental effect on trade and growth.
 Pakistan's trade regime and regulatory environment still remain comparatively restrictive.

-Textiles and clothing account for around 75% of Pakistan's exports to the EU.
-While the textiles and clothing industry are the backbone of the Pakistani economy, relying so heavily on one product category carries risks for Pakistan.
-Trade diversification programmes have been launched by the EU, to reduce the country's reliance on the textiles and clothing sector.
-The recently granted GSP+ preferences should also support Pakistan's efforts towards diversification.
+Textiles and clothing account for over 80% of Pakistan's exports to the EU.
+While the textiles and clothing industry are the backbone of Pakistani exports, relying so heavily on one product category carries risks for Pakistan.
+Trade diversification would play an essential role in this respect.
+The granting of GSP+ preferences in 2014 should stimulate Pakistan's efforts towards diversification.

-- As a result, more than 78% of Pakistan's exports enter the EU at preferential rates.
+- As a result of GSP+, more than 78% of Pakistan's exports enter the EU at preferential rates.

 - Around 80% of the textiles and clothing articles imported to the EU from Pakistan enter the EU at a preferential tariff rate.
 Around a quarter of these imports are bed linen, table linen and toilet and kitchen linen.